marjanrezaei/djangosite/README.md

 # djangosite
- its a site based on django
+ its a site render based on django